tranhelen/tranhelen/_posts/2019-07-15-trustinremoteteams.md

 <hr class="--small">

-The results of remote work don't appear to be any better so it's a nice benefit to be able to offer candidates who are looking for more flexible working environemnts.
+The results of remote work don't appear to be any better so it's a nice benefit to be able to offer candidates who are looking for more flexible working environments.
 From a management and leadership perspective it is, so far, only a slight adjustment.

 The general tenet of good management remains the same: being deliberate will go far.
 Everything else is just a whole lotta faith and a whole lotta trust.